-- the rate of progress, results and cost of completing our Phase 2b clinical trial of AKB-6548 and our operating costs incurred as we conduct these trials and through our end of Phase 2 meeting with the FDA, and equivalent meetings with the EMA and other regulatory authorities; - assuming positive results from our current Phase 2b trial, the scope, size, rate of progress, results and costs of initiating and completing our Phase 3 development program of AKB-6548; - assuming favorable clinical results, the cost, timing and outcome of our efforts to obtain marketing approval for AKB-6548 in the United States and in other jurisdictions, including to fund the preparation and filing of regulatory submissions for AKB-6548 with the FDA, the EMA and other regulatory authorities and the guidance provided by and decisions made by such regulatory authorities; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for AKB-6899 and any other product candidates that we may develop or acquire; - the timing of, and the costs involved in, obtaining regulatory approvals for AKB-6899 if clinical trials are successful, and the outcome of regulatory review of AKB-6899; - the cost and timing of future commercialization activities for our products, if any of our product candidates are approved for marketing, including product manufacturing, marketing, sales and distribution costs; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of having our product candidates manufactured for clinical trials in preparation for regulatory approval and in preparation for commercialization; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting patent applications, maintaining, defending and enforcing our intellectual property rights, including litigation costs, and the outcome of such litigation and decisions by the United States Patent and Trademark Office, or US PTO, and patent offices of other countries; - the efforts and activities of competitors and potential competitors; - the costs associated with legal compliance, including addressing changes in policies and laws adopted by the U.S. and governmental authorities of other countries; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; - the need to implement additional infrastructure and internal systems; and - the extent to which we acquire or in-license other products or technologies.
+- the rate of progress of, results of and cost of completing Phase 2 clinical development for AKB-6548 for the treatment of anemia in patients undergoing dialysis; - other costs for additional clinical studies to support marketing approval; - our operating costs incurred through our end of Phase 2 meeting with the FDA, and equivalent meetings with the EMA and other regulatory authorities; - assuming AKB-6548 advances to Phase 3 clinical studies, the scope, size, rate of progress, results and costs of initiating and completing our Phase 3 development program of AKB-6548; - assuming favorable Phase 3 clinical results, the cost, timing and outcome of our efforts to obtain marketing approval for AKB-6548 in the United States and in other jurisdictions, including to fund the preparation and filing of regulatory submissions for AKB-6548 with the FDA, the EMA and other regulatory authorities and the guidance provided by and decisions made by such regulatory authorities; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical studies for AKB-6899 and any other product candidates that we may develop or acquire - the timing of, and the costs involved in, obtaining regulatory approvals for AKB-6899 if clinical studies are successful, and the outcome of regulatory review of AKB-6899; - the cost and timing of future commercialization activities for our products, if any of our product candidates are approved for marketing, including product manufacturing, marketing, sales and distribution costs; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of having our product candidates manufactured for clinical trials in preparation for regulatory approval and in preparation for commercialization; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting patent applications, maintaining, defending and enforcing our intellectual property rights, including litigation costs, and the outcome of such litigation and decisions by the United States Patent and Trademark Office, or US PTO, and patent offices of other countries; - the efforts and activities of competitors and potential competitors; - the costs associated with legal compliance, including addressing changes in policies and laws adopted by the U.S. and governmental authorities of other countries; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; - the need to implement additional infrastructure and internal systems; and - the extent to which we acquire or in-license other products or technologies.